 How do I start with a counsellor / psychotherapist?

 To book a general consultation you can use our online form, email us, or phone us.
-We will set you up an appointment time at one of four central London locations.

 If you prefer a specific counselling or psychotherapy approach, we will match you up with a suitable psychotherapist or counsellor.
 In the event that your assessment therapist feels you would benefit from a different counselling or psychotherapy approach, they will normally recommend another specialist for you to consider.